Lights, Camera, AbraCadabra: Setting the stage

 Magicians is a hilarious movie.
 The movie itself is entertaining, though it can be hit or miss at points.

-The supporting cast pose a danger to the two leads' ability to carry the entire film.
+The supporting cast pose a danger to the two leads’ ability to carry the entire film.
 As the dippy assistant, Jessica Stevenson makes for enjoyable viewing and is given some of the better scenes in the picture.
-My personal favorite is a dance scene that is genuinely entertaining to watch.
-The character of the compère of the magic show, played by Peter Capaldi, was so masterfully crafted that it made the actor run over the hills with the film.
-As Webb's agent, Darren Boyd plays an important part as well.
+My personal favorite is a dance scene Is genuinely entertaining to watch.
+The character of the compère of the magic show, played by Peter Capaldi, was masterfully crafted It made the actor run over the hills with the film.
+As Webb’s agent, Darren Boyd plays an important part.

 Magicians has outstanding performances and ought to take Mitchell and Webb’s career to new heights.